tolgahannkeles/COMP413-Term-Project/README.md

 ### Hardware Setup
 1. Connect HCSR04 sensors to ESP32 devices.
-2. Configure the ESP32S Mini as the gateway device.
+2. Configure the ESP32-S2 Mini as the gateway device.
-3. Ensure all devices are connected to the same network.
+3. Ensure all devices are connected to the gateway network.

 ### Software Setup
 1. Clone this repository.